 that translates into "canyon with two mouth"

 .
 Unaweep is truly unique as it is the only canyon in the world with a divide in the middle and streams running out of both ends.
 Unaweep Divide

+splits the canyon, with East Creek draining east to the Gunnison River and West Creek draining west to the Dolores River.
+Cattle ranching and farming continue to be the main livelihood in Unaweep Canyon.
 Almost the entire canyon bottom is privately owned by a combination of a few large ranching families and private residences on 10 to 40 acre parcels.
 Nine-Mile Hill

 : A legendary wagon route once used for hauling supplies into and radium ore out of Gateway during the radium boom of early 1900s.
 During this time, Nine-Mile Hills' grueling 18% grade often exhausted the stock teams pulling wagonloads up and down.
 This route, that is now Colorado Highway 141, was once known as Uranium Road.
 It served as the only access between the ore-rich mines in Gateway, Uravan, Naturita and Nucla and the processing mills in Grand Junction.
 Today, Nine-Mile Hill is only five miles long and less steep than before.
 You have to drive it before descending into the main canyon.
 Unaweep-Tabeguache Highway

 is a scenic highway going through Unaweep Canyon.
 The section of this highway played an integral role in World War II.
 The uranium used in the country's first atomic bombs was mined near Uravan.

+Unaweep Canyon is located in western Colorado, nearly on the border with Utah.
 From Grand Junction drive south about 8 miles on US Highway 50 (or drive north from Montrose and Delta on US 50) to Whitewater.
 Turn west here on Colorado Highway 141 and continue up into the canyon.
 Highway 141 winds through the canyon for over 25 miles.State Highway 141 follows Unaweep Canyon between Whitewater and Gateway, and is part of the Unaweep Tabeguache Scenic Byway

 Though virtually unknown as a rock climbing area, Unaweep holds great potential for new routes.
 Sheer rock cliffs ranging from 150 to 1000 feet in height line both sides of Highway 141 for over 25 miles.
-The granite/gneiss rock is generally very good to excellent and offers exceptional crack climbing as high quality face routes.
+The granite/gneiss rock is generally very good to excellent and offers exceptional crack climbing as high-quality face routes.
 Unaweep Canyon has been primarily developed as a traditional climbing area, but the popularity of bolt protected face routes is increasingMOTHE L

-Situated at en elevation of 7000 feet, Unaweep has a semi-arid climate with a typical climbing season lasting from March into December (although I found access trail full of snow in March).
+Situated at an elevation of 7000 feet, Unaweep has a semi-arid climate with a typical climbing season lasting from March into December (although I found an access trail full of snow in March).
 With the general east/west orientation of the canyon, walls on the north side of Highway 141 provide sunny climbing during cooler months, while walls on the south side of 141 provide shade during the hot summer months.

 The potential for many first ascents is unlimited, but climbers must respect the rights of private property owners.